fiattt/genesis/readme.md

 2. Converts into well-formed `genesis.json` file

 # Snapshot Generator
-Simple web interface based on web3js based script that generates a token distribution list in CSV format, several other CSVs for verification and full console logging with log download.
+Simple web interface based on web3js based script that generates a token distribution list in CSV format, several other CSVs for verification and full console logging with log download. **Rhis generator should not be used to generate a testnet genesis.json due to liquid tokens and susceptibility to divergence, it is provided for experimentation and verification purposes**

 ## Prerequisites
 - A Local Ethereum Node, **parity** suggested